bensutherland/hello_world/README.md

 demo repo

 ### 01. Project Outline ###
-In this ste[ we will add some materials to explain how to commit to a repository from the web browser
+In this step we will add some materials to explain how to commit to a repository from the web browser

 **Learn how to use Markdown** for *nice* formatting of your README.